-Figure 3.
-Algorithm for adaptive traffic conditioner
+Figure 3: Algorithm for Adaptive Traffic Conditioner

-5. Congestion Control Component
+5 Congestion Control Component

 This section describes the congestion control component of the edge router.
 This component detects and controls unresponsive flows, i.e., flows that do not reduce their rates as a response to congestion.
 As previously discussed, SLA monitors can inform edge routers of congestion inside a domain.
 A shaping algorithm at the edge routers can therefore control unresponsive flows at the time of congestion.
 In addition, ingress routers of a domain may propagate congestion information to the egress routers of upstream domains.
-A stub domain that is connected to only end-users does not propagate this information to the users, instead, it controls the incoming flows to conform with the service level agreements.
+A stub domain that is connected to only end users does not propagate this information to the users, instead, controls the incoming flows to conform with the service level agreements.

--5.1.
-Optional Core Router Detection-
+5.1 Optional Core Router Detection

-In Section 3, we have shown how tomographybased loss inference techniques can be applied to detect per-segment losses using edge-to-edge probes.
-An alternative strategy is to track excessive drop of only the high priority (i.e., green or DP0) packets at core routers, as proposed in Reference 6.
+In section 3, we have shown how tomography-based loss inference techniques can be applied to detect persegment losses using edge-to-edge probes.
+An alternative strategy is to track excessive drop of only the high priority (i.e., green or DP0) packets at core routers, as proposed in [39].
 The core router maintains the tuple {source address, destination address, source port, destination port, protocol identifier, timestamp, btlnkbw} for dropped DP0 packets.
 The outgoing link bandwidth at the core, btlnkbw, helps regulate the flow.
-Edge routers shape more aggressively if the core has a 'thin' outgoing link.
+Edge routers shape more aggressively if the core has a "thin" outgoing link.
 The core sends this drop information to the ingress routers only when the total drop exceeds a local threshold (thus the flow appears to be non-adaptive).
 The information is sent only during congestion, and only for the flows that are violating SLAs.
 Thus, this design does not significantly reduce the scalability of the differentiated service framework.

--5.2.
-Metering and Shaping-
+5.2 Metering and Shaping

-At the egress routers, we distinguish two types of drops: a drop due to metering and shaping at downstream routers (sdrop), and a drop due to congestion (cdrop) (either obtained via inference as discussed in Section 3 or communicated from core to edge routers as in Section 5.1).
+At the egress routers, we distinguish two types of drops: drop due to metering and shaping at downstream routers sdrop, and drop due to congestion, cdrop (either obtained via inference as discussed in Section 3 or communicated from core to edge routers as in Section 5.1).
 For a particular flow, assume the bottleneck bandwidth is btlnkbw (as given above); the bandwidth of the outgoing link of the flow at the ingress router is linkbw; the flow has an original profile (target rate) of targetrate; and the current weighted average rate for this flow is wavg.
-In case of cdrop, the profile of the flow is updated temporarily (to yield rate newprofile) using equations (6) and (7) where $0 < \gamma < 1$ aggressiveness is the congestion control parameter:
+In case of cdrop, the profile of the flow is updated temporarily (to yield rate newprofile) using equations (6) and (7) where $0 < \gamma < 1$ is the congestion control aggressiveness parameter: